DeviaVir/zenbot/README.md

     --oversold_rsi_periods=<value>  number of periods for oversold RSI (default: 14) --oversold_rsi=<value>  buy when RSI reaches this value (default: 10)
 ```

+### Interactive controls

+While the `trade` command is running, Zenbot will respond to these keypress commands:

+- Pressing `b` will trigger a buy, `s` for sell, and `B` and `C` for market (taker) orders.
+- Pressing `c` or `C` will cancel any active orders.

+These commands can be used to override what the bot is doing.
+Or, while running with the `--manual` flag, this allows you to make all the trade decisions yourself.

 ### Conf/argument override files